Dylan-Hackett/Thaumazein/README.md

-# Amathia
+# Thaumazein

 ## Description

-Amathia is a polyphonic and percussive synthesizer for the Daisy Seed platform, based on Mutable Instruments Plaits.
+Thaumazein is a polyphonic and percussive synthesizer for the Daisy Seed platform, based on Mutable Instruments Plaits.
 The project extends the original Plaits source code with:

 - Polyphony (up to 4 voices) for Virtual Analog engines
 - Echo delay effect with feedback, time, lag, and mix controls